dom-j/gcp-resume-challenge/README.md

     *create Cloud CDN - backend bucket
     *create a ssl certificate
     *create https proxy and the forwarding rule (these are the components of a load balancer)

+### Cloud Build to republish the frontend whenever the code changes

+* Assign the Cloud Build Editor permissions (roles/cloudbuild.builds.editor) role in your project to create triggers